grip-on-software/data-gathering/README.md

 configuration values can also be supplied through arguments to the relevant pipeline scripts as shown in their `--help` output.

-Some options may have their value set to a falsy value ('false', 'no', '-' or the empty string) to disable a certain feature or to indicate that the setting is not used in this environment.
+Some options may have their value set to a falsy value ('false', 'no', 'off', '-', '0' or the empty string) to disable a certain feature or to indicate that the setting is not used in this environment.

 - jira (used by `jira_to_json.py`): JIRA access settings.
   - `server` (`$JIRA_SERVER`): Base URL of the JIRA server used by the